The Charging Chasseur

+History and description

-The painting was Géricault's first exhibited work and it is an example of Géricault's attempt to condense both movement and structure in its art.
+The painting was Géricault's first exhibited work and it is an example of his attempt to condense both movement and structure in his art.
 It represents French romanticism and has a motif similar to Jacques-Louis David's Napoleon Crossing the Alps, but non-classical characteristics of the picture include its dramatic diagonal arrangement and vigorous paint handling.

 In The Charging Chasseur, the horse appears to be rearing away from an unseen attacker.
-The turning figure on a rearing horse is derived from the large early Rubens Saint George (Museo del Prado, 1605–07), though there the view is from the side.
+The turning figure on a rearing horse is derived from the large early Rubens Saint George (Museo del Prado, 1605–1607), though there the view is from the side.

 Géricault would continue to move away from classicism, as exemplified in his later masterpiece The Raft of the Medusa (1818–19).

+Cultural references

-Black American artist Kehinde Wiley reimagined The Charging Chasseur in his 2007 painting Officer of the Hussars.
+American artist Kehinde Wiley reimagined The Charging Chasseur in his 2007 painting Officer of the Hussars.
 In Officer of the Hussars, a young Black man dressed in a sleeveless shirt, jeans, and Timberland boots sits atop the horse.